 A. Reserving Campus Facilities:

-1. If students, student organizations, or college employees desire to reserve campus facilities, they shall submit their requests to the appropriate college administrator.
+1. If students, student organizations, or college employees desire to reserve campus facilities, they can submit their requests to the office of the Dean of Student Development.

 Twenty-four hours advance notice is required for reservation requests.
-However, events that require set-up, technical, or facilities support are required to submit requests at least two weeks in advance due to campus space limitations and support and to ensure the safety and security of the campus.
+However, events that require set-up, technical, or facilities support are required to submit requests at least two weeks in advance due to campus space limitations and support, as well as to ensure the safety and security of the campus.

 2. If individuals or organizations who are not members of the college community (i.e., not students, student organizations, or college employees) desire to reserve campus facilities, they must be sponsored by a recognized student organization or the college to conduct expressive activities or events on campus.

 b.
-The requested venue is an indoor facility and the request conflicts with restrictions as noted in item 3 above;
+The requested venue is an indoor facility and the request conflicts with restrictions as noted in item 3 above 1

 c.
-The venue is already reserved for another event1;
+The venue is already reserved for another event

 e.
-The activity will substantially disrupt another event being held at a neighboring venue2;
+The activity will substantially disrupt another event being held at a neighboring venue

 5. During an event, the student, student organization, or college employee requesting the reservation is responsible for preserving and maintaining the facility it reserved.
 If it causes any damage to those facilities, the person(s) or organization (and its officers, if applicable) shall assume responsibility.

-6. When assessing a request to reserve campus facilities, the college and its administrators must not consider the content or viewpoint of the expression or the possible reaction to that expression.
-The college and its administrators may not impose restrictions on students, student organizations, or college employees due to the content or viewpoint of their expression or the possible reaction to that expression.
-In the event that other persons react negatively to a student’s, student organization’s, or college employee’s expression, college officials (including college police or security) shall take all necessary steps to ensure public safety while allowing the expressive activity to continue.
+6. When assessing a request to reserve campus facilities, the college, and its administrators must not consider the content or viewpoint of the expression or the possible reaction to that expression.
+The college and its administrators cannot impose restrictions on students, student organizations, or college employees due to the content or viewpoint of their expression or the possible reaction to that expression.
+In the event that other persons react negatively to a student’s, student organizations, or college employee’s expression, college officials, (including college police or security) shall take all necessary steps to ensure public safety while allowing the expressive activity to continue.